Thomas Baring, 1st Earl of Northbrook: Other work

 Baring had served in the Hampshire Yeomanry, reaching the rank of major, and was appointed the regiment's Honorary Colonel on 26 January 1889.

 In 1890 he was appointed Lord Lieutenant of Hampshire.

 In the 1880s he was president of an offshoot of the National Indian Association, which was named the Northbrook Indian Society after its president.
 From 1890 to 1893 he was president of the Royal Asiatic Society.

 In 1898 he sold the land of Manor House Gardens, to the London County Council, and also gifted land in Lee to public use, which was opened as Northbrook Park in 1903.

 He was elected a Fellow of the Royal Botanic Society in November 1902.

 Family

 Lord Northbrook married Elizabeth, daughter of Henry Charles Sturt and sister of Lord Alington, in 1848.
 They had two sons and one daughter.
 She died in June 1867, aged 40.
 Lord Northbrook remained a widower until his death at Stratton Park, Hampshire, in November 1904, aged 78.
 There is a memorial to him at All Saints, East Stratton.
 He was succeeded in the earldom by his eldest son, Francis.

 Legacy in India

-The Ghanta Ghar Multan, or Clock Tower of Multan, was named 'Northbrook Tower'.
+The Ghanta Ghar Multan, or Clock Tower of Multan, is named "Northbrook Tower".
 It is located in the center of Multan in Punjab province, Pakistan.
-A library named 'Northbrook Hall' is located in Dhaka, capital of Bangladesh.
+A library named "Northbrook Hall" is located in Dhaka, capital of Bangladesh.
+Northbrook Gate was constructed in 1874 in Guwahati on the bank of the Brahmaputra river.